Permissionless-Software-Foundation/helia-coord/dev-docs/theory-of-operation.md

 # Theory of Operation

 This document provides a high-level overview of what the helia-coord library does.
 Helia-coord is middleware that controls a Helia IPFS node.
 It is used to form an on-the-fly, self-healing mesh network of other IPFS nodes.
-The nodes communicate over *pubsub channels*, and state is managed by *interval timers*.
+It tracks its connection to other nodes on the network with *entities*.
+The nodes communicate over *[pubsub channels](https://docs.libp2p.io/concepts/pubsub/overview/)*, and state is managed by *interval timers*.

+## Entities

+There are three main entities tracked by helia-coord:
+- *thisNode* - represents the IPFS node controlled by helia-coord.
+- *peers* - other IPFS peers on the network tracked by helia-coord.
+- *relays* - are special *peers* that can establish a webRTC [Circuit Relay](https://docs.libp2p.io/concepts/nat/circuit-relay/) connection between nodes that can not talk to one another directly.

+These entities are all stateless, meaning that that the node starts knowing nothing about itself or the other peers on the network.
+The entities are created at run-time.
+They are created and information is added to them as the node discovers more about itself and the other peers on the network over time.

+### thisNode
+The *thisNode* entity represents the Helia IPFS node controlled by helia-coord.
+There is only *one* instance of *thisNode*.

+### peers
+A peer entity represents other IPFS nodes on the network that are also running the helia-coord library.
+These are entities that the *thisNode* entity wants to track and maintain connections to.

+### relays
+Relay entities are peers, but not all peers are relays.
+Relays are a special peers with a public IP address, and run the [v2 Circuit Relay protocol](https://docs.libp2p.io/concepts/nat/circuit-relay/).
+This protocol allows normal *peer* entities to connect to one another if they don't have a publicly accessible IP address and port.

 ## Pubsub Channels